muratk5n/thirdwave/en/README.md

 OWM API is free BTW (under a certain usage frequency), it has historical pollution data, starting from late 2020.
-It uses a so-called SILAM model to track / interpolate pollution.
+It uses a so-called SILAM model to track pollution.
 If emission monitoring is needed, OWM could be a cheap way of getting those tracking data points.

 ---